 UPDATE: It turns out that CBD is naturally occurring in breast milk!
 And this is why we call CBD an 'endogenous' compound - because it is naturally occurring in the body.

-The discovery of CBD, and particularly the endo-cannbinoid system, are two of the greatest health discoveries of the 21st century.
-Many people are saying this because of the number of people and health conditions that are benefitting from CBD.
+The discovery of CBD and the Endo-Cannabinoid System, are two of the greatest health discoveries of the 21st century.
+This is because of the number of people and health conditions that are benefitting from CBD: everything from anxiety to migraines.

-CBD (CBD oil) is the main medicinal compound in cannabis.
+CBD (CBD oil) is one of the main medicinal compounds in cannabis.
 It has so many benefits to both body and brain, that it can be hard to believe it at first.

 Here are some of the testimonials I have heard first hand: